What is it?

 Our professional services team will guide and instruct your IT department on the one-time configuration that is necessary to configure the standard SSO protocol SAML 2.0.

-With SSO ITONICS administrators can synchronize the organizational details of each user.
+With SSO, the organizational details of each user, coming from your organization's active directory, are synchronized with your ITONICS application.
 This allows mapping user roles and groups so that users are signed in to the appropriate roles, groups, and permissions.

 Login with SSO

 - Use the ITONICS system URL from any web browser